The Unknown Citizen

 Our researchers into Public Opinion are content

-The poem continues and the speaker refers to a number of other organizations that have been keeping an eye on the citizen.
+The poem continues and the speaker refers to several other organizations that have been keeping an eye on the citizen.
 The “Press,” presumably a government-run news organization, reported to the speaker that the citizen,

 …bought a paper every day